What Is Protein?

-Protein is an essential nutrient for life, responsible for numerous functions, like supporting the building of tissue, cells and muscle.
-Proteins are made from a collection of up to 20 amino acids.
+Protein is an essential nutrient for life, responsible for numerous functions including supporting structural tissues (building tissue, cells and muscle).

-During a heavy weights session your muscles are forced into protein breakdown, with the body splitting the amino acids into energy or using them to synthesise new protein.
-Following training, to promote muscle growth this exercise-induced protein breakdown needs to be turned around to be positive – taking on extra protein is how you can do it.
+During a heavy weights session your muscles are forced into protein breakdown, with the body splitting the amino acids to be oxidised into energy and/or used to synthesise new protein.
+Following training, to promote muscle growth this exercise induced protein breakdown needs to be turned around to be positive; Ensuring adequate protein is available supports this and therefore this is a great time to consume some protein.
+As with all things nutrition, as one question is answered, many more arise.
+You may now see the importance after exercise of protein for muscle building, but you may be now wondering if there is a specific amount or type or protein that provides the best support.

 |Protein source||Absorption rate (g/h)||Reference|